No. 3 Oregon has big 4th quarter in 41-19 win over Arizona

 Oregon extended its lead with Camden Lewis’ 43-yard field goal early in the fourth quarter, then added Brown’s 18-yard scoring pass to Spencer Webb to make it 34-19 with 8:26 left.

-The Ducks put it away on Bennett Williams’ 68-yard interception return for a touchdown on Arizona’s ensuing series.
+Bennett Williams’ 68-yard interception return for a touchdown on Arizona’s ensuing series sealed Oregon’s victory.

+“I would say we had a lot of self-inflicted wounds today, and even just mental errors,” Brown said.
+“So just cleaning that up as the season goes on, and everything should be fine.”

-The Ducks got off to a quick start, with Brown’s pass to Jaylon Redd for a 63-yard touchdown just more than a minute into the game.
+Brown found Jaylon Redd with a 63-yard touchdown just more than a minute into the game.
 Then Oregon intercepted Arizona starter Jordan McCloud on the Wildcats’ first series.

-Arizona’s depth chart this week included all three quarterbacks as possible starters.: Will Plummer, Gunner Cruz and McCloud.
+Arizona’s depth chart this week included all three quarterbacks as possible starters: Will Plummer, Gunner Cruz and McCloud.

-Plummer started last weekend’s loss to Northern Arizona, throwing for 191 yards and a touchdown.
-McCloud was inserted in the fourth quarter, throwing for 66 yards and a score.

 It was clear from pre-game warmups that Plummer was nursing an injury.
 McCloud started and threw for 233 yards and a touchdown, but was intercepted five times.